Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Empirical Performance of Benchmark Strategies

 Separate classifiers are fit for positive and negative DART spikes, with spike thresholds and probability cutoffs tuned on the validation set.
-For the Maine load zone in ISO--NE, the resulting parameters are
+In particular, for the Maine load zone in ISO--NE, the resulting parameters are

 Figure~\ref{fig:maine-three-panel-isone} {shows the cumulative P\&L curves for the INC-only and DEC-only benchmark strategies} on the 2024--2025 test period.
-Overall performance is weaker than in NYISO, with most profits arising from DEC trades, while INC positions are triggered less frequently due to both the smaller negative-spike threshold and the model’s lower predictive sharpness in this market.
+Overall performance is weaker than in NYISO, with most profits arising from INC trades, while DEC positions are triggered less frequently due to both the smaller negative-spike threshold and the model’s lower predictive sharpness in this market.